espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ```

 ### ic
-Set install code on the device; add information abort the install code on trust center; set the trust center install code policy.
+Configure the install code of Zigbee for device to join network.

-*bdb -i set <h:install code>
+*bdb -i set <h:install code>*
+- <h:install code>:  an ASCII-encoded hex that includes CRC-16/X-25, which will be set into the production device.

-bdb -i add <h:install code> <h:eui64>
+*bdb -i add <h:install code> <h:eui64>*
+- <h:install code>:  an ASCII-encoded hex that includes CRC-16/X-25, which will be added into the production device.
+- <h:eui64>:  An 64-bit [extended unique identifier](#eui64) for the Zigbee node.

-bdb -i policy <enable|disable>*
+*bdb -i policy <enable|disable>*

-Note:
+- <enable|disable>: Enable or disable code policy install for the trust center.

+**Note**
-Set and define policy only before bdb start.
+- Set and define policy only before bdb start.
 Add action only after bdb start.
-bdb ic set must only be used on a joining device(ZR/ZED).
+- bdb ic set must only be used on a joining device(ZR/ZED).
-bdb ic add must only be used on a coordinator.
+- bdb ic add must only be used on a coordinator.
 For <h:eui64>, use the address of the joining device.
-bdb ic policy must only be used on a coordinator.
+- bdb ic policy must only be used on a coordinator.
-Provide the install code as an ASCII-encoded hex that includes CRC-16/X-25.
+- Provide the `install code` as an ASCII-encoded hex that includes CRC-16/X-25.
-For production devices, an install code must be installed by the production configuration present in flash.
+- For production devices, an install code must be installed by the production configuration present in flash.

+Set `install code` on the Zigbee device;

-Zigbee Router and Zigbee End Device
+Add information about the `install code` to trust center and set the trust center `install code` policy in Zigbee Router and Zigbee End Device.
 ```bash
 > bdb -i set 83FED3407A939723A5C639B26916D505C3B5
 I (53407914) : IC:83fed3407a939723a5c639b26916d505 CRC:c3b5